twizlar12/MakersBnB/README.md

 User can sign in and get to spaces

-Main page for spaces (all spaces shown on one big page for MVP option)
+#Main page for spaces (all spaces shown on one big page for MVP option)
+*As a user
+*So that I can look at all spaces
+*I would like to see a list of spaces

 Can add a apace to the page (only if user_type == landlord)